AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/ooze/blob-of-annihilation-xmm.md

       нструменти%20ДМ/CLI/rules/conditions.md#Restrained) condition, and repeats the\
       \ save at the end of each of its turns.
 An engulfed creature that is reduced\
       \ to 0 [Hit Points](Інструменти%20ДМ/CLI/rules/variant-rules/hit-points-xphb.md)\
-      \ dissolves into ash, which is ejected into the Astral Sea.
-Success: The target\
+      \ dissolves into ash, which is ejected into the Astral Sea. *Success:* The target\
       \ escapes and enters the nearest unoccupied space."
     "name": "Engulf"
   - "desc": "The blob lobs a slimy glob at one Large or smaller creature it can see\
-      \ within 600 feet of itself.
-Dexterity Saving Throw: DC 23, the targeted creature.\
+      \ within 600 feet of itself. *Dexterity Saving Throw:* DC 23, the targeted creature.\
-      \ Failure: 18 (3d6 + 8) Acid damage.
+      \ *Failure:* 18 (3d6 + 8) Acid damage.
 The glob rolls the target 60 feet straight\
       \ toward the blob, and the target has the [Restrained](Інструменти%20ДМ/CLI/rules/conditions.md#Restrained)\
       \ condition until the end of its next turn, when the glob harmlessly dissolves.\
-      \ Success: Half damage only."
+      \ *Success:* Half damage only."
     "name": "Restraining Glob"
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, the blob of annihilation can expend a use to take one of the following actions.\
+  \ The blob of annihilation regains all expended uses at the start of each of its\
+  \ turns."
 "legendary_actions":
   - "desc": "The blob deals 14 (4d6) Necrotic damage to each creature engulfed by\
       \ it.
 The blob can't take this action again until the start of its next turn."